-Long-Term Renewable Contracts
+Table of Contents Long-Term Renewable Contracts

 Fitchburg has entered into long-term renewable contracts for the purchase of clean energy and/or renewable energy certificates (RECs) pursuant to Massachusetts legislation, specifically, An Act Relative to Green Communities ("Green Communities Act", 2008), An Act Relative to Competitively Priced Electricity in the Commonwealth (2012) and An Act to Promote Energy Diversity ("Energy Diversity Act", 2016).
-The generating facilities associated with four of these contracts have been constructed and are now operating.
-Since 2017, the Company has participated in two major statewide procurements which resulted in contracts for imported hydroelectric power and associated transmission and for offshore wind generation.
-The contracts were filed with MDPU in 2018 and approvals remain pending.

-Additional long-term clean energy contracts are expected in compliance with the Energy Diversity Act and An Act to Promote a Clean Energy Future (2018).
+The generating facilities associated with six of these contracts have been constructed and are now operating.
+In 2018, the Company filed two long-term contracts with the MDPU, one for offshore wind generation and another for imported hydroelectric power and associated transmission.
+Those contracts were approved in 2019.
+In 2019, the Company participated in an additional statewide procurement for offshore wind generation and the resulting contract will be filed for approval with the MDPU during the first quarter of 2020.
+Additional long-term clean energy contracts are anticipated in compliance with An Act to Promote a Clean Energy Future (2018).
 Fitchburg recovers the costs associated with long-term renewable contracts on a fully reconciling basis through a MDPU-approved cost recovery mechanism.